 Title of talk: Biomolecules-based innovative functional materials for regenerative medicine and drug delivery

 Professor Hyung Joon Cha received his PhD in Chemical Engineering from Seoul National University in 1995.
-From 1996 to 1998, he was the Postdoctoral Associate in University of Maryland Biotechnology Institute, USA and the Assistant Research Professor of Department of Chemical Engineering at University of Maryland, College Park in 1998-1999.
+From 1996 to 1998, he was the Postdoctoral Associate at the University of Maryland Biotechnology Institute, USA and the Assistant Research Professor of the Department of Chemical Engineering at the University of Maryland, College Park in 1998-1999.
 He joined POSTECH in 1999.

-His area of interests includes biomolecules-based biomaterials, tissue and biomedical engineering, drug delivery system, and biosensors.
-He has published ~230 peer-reviewed research papers and holds more than 100-registrated patents.
+His area of interest includes biomolecules-based biomaterials, tissue and biomedical engineering, drug delivery system, and biosensors.
+He has published ~230 peer-reviewed research papers and holds more than 100-registered patents.

 His work has been recognized by many awards, selectively including a Korea Engineering Award of the Korea President, Inventor of The Year Award, a 2020 Future 100 Best Technologies and Researchers Award, a 2012 National R&D 100 Best Researches Award, and a Song-Gok Science and Technology Award.